 4.7.2.
 Employees should work as a team and use their expertise to promote innovation and teamwork.

 5 Information Disclosure and Confidentiality

 5.1.
 Employees should strictly abide by the Company’s confidentiality rules and undertake to safeguard the Company’s commercial secrets and customers’ confidential information during the stipulated confidentiality period.

 5.3.
-Employees should safe keep confidential documents, materials and their storage media appropriately.
+Employees should safely keep confidential documents, materials, and their storage media appropriately.

 5.6.
 Employees should strictly follow the Company’s information disclosure procedures and are prohibited from, without the Company’s permission, disclosing any confidential information of the Company to the public in their own names or in the name of the Company or make public statements relating to the Company.
 They are further prohibited from dispersing any false information.

 6.1.
 Company Assets shall mean various tangible or intangible assets, trade secrets, or other professional information that the Company owns or has the right to dispose of, including favorable business opportunities.